kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/08-Mock-Exams/04-Mock-Exam-3.md

     * Pod `solaris` is immutable as it has `readOnlyRootFilesystem: true` so it should *not* be deleted.
     * Pod `sonata` is running with `readOnlyRootFilesystem: false` thus it can be mutated so should be deleted.
     * Pod `triton` has no setting for `readOnlyRootFilesystem`.
-The default for this when not present is `true` therefore it should be deleted.
+The default for this when not present is `false` therefore it should be deleted.

     </details>
     </details>